nadrane/blog/source/_posts/scraping-the-web-with-puppeteer-lessons-learned.md

       // Some inputs have defaults that need to be
       // erased before typing your own input if (field === "date" || field === "type") {
-        // This is a helper function I had to wrote await deleteInput(page, selector);
+        // This is a helper function I wrote await deleteInput(page, selector);
       }